6 solutions to fix 'File system verify or repair failed' error

 Restart your Mac and hold "Shift" key while it's booting, then log in with your password.
 It may take longer than normal boot, so please be patient.
 When it's done, reboot your Mac normally.

-Solution 3: Utilize Disk Utility in Recovery Mode
+Solution 3: Utilize Disk Utility in macOS Recovery mode

 If you're lucky enough, your troubleshooting effort could stop above.
-However, if the file system of the drive, especially the internal hard drive, is severely corrupted, you may need to run First Aid in Recovery Mode, which idles the problematic drive and makes changes to it.
+However, if the file system of the drive, especially the internal hard drive, is severely corrupted, you may need to run First Aid in macOS Recovery mode, which idles the problematic drive and makes changes to it.

 Step 1: Restart your Mac and press and hold Command + R keys immediately.
 Release the keys until you see the Apple logo.